Dussehra festival – Triumph of good over evil

+Dusshera, Durga Puja, and Navaratri are one and the same.
 Dussehra commences both the victory of the warrior Goddess Durga (consort of Shiva) over the buffalo demon, Mahishasura, and that of Rama (an incarnation of Lord Vishnu), over Ravana, the ten-headed king of Lanka, who had abducted Rama’s wife, Sita.
-Worship of the Goddess is the oldest tradition, significant in this case as it represents the female deity’s supremacy over the male Gods who unable to destroy the demon.
+Sri Rama worshipped Durga at the time of the fight with Ravana, to invoke Her aid in the war during the days preceding the Vijaya Dasami day.
+He fought and won through Her grace.

 Celebrations Across India

 Dusshera celebrations in India vary from region to region.
-In various parts of the country, all through Navaratras, Ramleelas use the Sahitya of the several versions both the Desi and Margi streams of tradition of the Ramayana to put on board a mind-boggling array of performances.
+In various parts of the country, all through Navaratras, Ramleelas use the Sahitya of the several versions of both the Desi and Margi streams of a tradition of the Ramayana to put on board a mind-boggling array of performances.
 The most well-known one started by the Raja of Benaras over a century ago, which is a magnificent form in itself of enacting the Ramayana of Tulsidas, composed in rhyming couplets.